OpenDSA/OpenDSA/RST/en/Binary/BinaryTree.rst

 while the root is the ancestor of all nodes.
 The :term:`depth` of a node :math:`M` in the tree is the length of the path from the root of the tree to :math:`M`.
-The :term:`height` of a tree is one more than the depth of the deepest node in the tree.
+The :term:`height` of a tree is the depth of the deepest node in the tree.
 All nodes of depth :math:`d` are at
 :term:`level` :math:`d` in the tree.